afk11/walletman/readme.md

 Currently the HD wallet implementation provides support for BIP44, BIP49, and BIP84 wallets.

+## How wallet birthday works

+When generating a brand new wallet, the wallet will report it's birthday block height & hash (if available).
+This aids future recovery by allowing the node to skip processing blocks before it's birthday, as they don't contain transactions for our wallet.

+When recovering an old wallet, if the wallet's birthday is unknown, block downloading will start from the genesis block so all outputs are discovered.

+When the node starts up and is configured with wallets, the earliest birthday is taken and the chain hash
+@ `birthday.height` must equal `birthday.hash`.
+Block history up to and including the birthday hash is marked as 'valid' and trusted, and block downloading starts from the `birthday.height + 1`

+If the node starts without any wallets configured, it will download headers but not blocks.

 ## Project data directory

 Project configuration and data storage is contained in a data directory.
 The data directory should